S-H-A-M-I-K/android_device_oneplus_pickle-twrp/README.md

 Device configuration for Oneplus 10R
 =========================================

-The Oneplus 10R (codenamed _"Pickle"_) is a high-end smartphone from Oneplus.
+The Oneplus 10R (codenamed _"ossi"_) is a high-end smartphone from Oneplus.

 Oneplus 10R was announced and release on April 2022.